 We are therefore exploring different vaccine strategies in our study.
-We are aiming to find out whether a different or lower dose for the second vaccine will produce a similar immune response to two standard doses of Pfizer-BioNTech in adolescents.
+We are aiming to find out whether a lower dose of the Pfizer vaccine will produce a similar immune response to two standard doses of Pfizer-BioNTech in adolescents.
 The study will provide valuable information on different vaccine dose combinations in adolescents, helping to identify the combinations that produce fewest common side effects and the best quality immune responses.

-6. What happens in the study?
+7. What happens in the study?

-This study will enrol up to 270 young people aged 12 to 16 years from various sites in the UK.
+This study will enrol young people aged 12 to 16 years from various sites in the UK.